 Who can this service help?

-Individuals who have a medical condition, had a recent illness or injury that has impacted their ability to do daily activities.
+Those with a medical condition, who have had a recent illness or injury that has impacted their ability to do daily activities.

 Individuals who have had a recent hospital admission and are now struggling with daily activities.